 Exchangeable Preferred Stock Offering.
 On December 16, 1998, we privately placed 200,000 shares of our 12 3/4% Senior Exchangeable Preferred Stock due 2010, with a liquidation preference of \$1,000 per share, resulting in net proceeds to us of approximately \$193.0 million.
-We used a portion of the net proceeds of the exchangeable preferred stock offering to repay our outstanding indebtedness under CCI's senior credit facility.
+We used a portion of the net proceeds of the exchangeable preferred stock offering to repay our outstanding indebtedness under Crown Communication's senior credit facility.
 We used the remainder of the net proceeds of the exchangeable preferred stock offering to finance a portion of our investment in the Bell Atlantic joint venture.

 Initial Public Offering.
-On August 18, 1998, we consummated our initial public offering at a price to the public of \$13.00 per share.
-We sold 12,320,000 shares of our common stock and received proceeds of \$151.0 million (after underwriting discounts of \$9.1 million but before other expenses of the IPO, which totaled approximately \$4.1 million).
-We used the net proceeds from our IPO to finance a portion of our investment in the Bell Atlantic joint venture.
+On August 18, 1998, we completed our initial public offering at a price to the public of \$13.00 per share.
+We sold 12,320,000 shares of our common stock and received proceeds of \$151.0 million (after underwriting discounts of \$9.1 million but before other expenses of our initial public offering, which totaled approximately \$4.1 million).
+We used the net proceeds from our initial public offering to finance a portion of our investment in the Bell Atlantic joint venture.

-Capital expenditures were \$138.8 million for the twelve months ended December 31, 1998, of which \$3.7 million were for CCIC, \$84.9 million was for CCI and \$50.2 million were for CTI.
-We anticipate that we will build, through the end of 1999, approximately 750 towers in the United States at a cost of approximately \$175.0 million and approximately 200 towers in the United Kingdom at a cost of approximately \$23.0 million.
+Capital expenditures were \$138.8 million for the twelve months ended December 31, 1998, of which \$3.7 million were for CCIC, \$84.9 million were for Crown Communication and \$50.2 million were for CTSH.
+We anticipate that we will build, through the end of 1999, between 900 and 1,200 towers at an aggregate cost of between \$170.0 million and \$220.0 million.
 We also expect that the capital expenditure requirements related to the roll-out of digital broadcast transmission in the United Kingdom will be approximately (Pounds)40.0 million (\$66.5 million).

-In addition to capital expenditures in connection with build-to-suits, we expect to apply a significant amount of capital to finance the cash portion of the consideration being paid in connection with the Proposed Transactions.
+In addition to capital expenditures in connection with build-to-suits, we expect to apply a significant amount of capital to finance the cash portion of the consideration being paid in connection with the proposed transactions.

-In connection with the Bell Atlantic joint venture, we contributed, in addition to other consideration, \$250.0 million in cash to the joint venture.
+In connection with the Bell Atlantic joint venture, we issued approximately 15.6 million shares of our common stock and contributed \$250.0 million in cash to the joint venture.
 The joint venture borrowed approximately \$180.0 million under a committed \$250.0 million revolving credit facility, following which the joint venture made a \$380.0 million cash distribution to Bell Atlantic.

-In connection with the proposed BellSouth transaction, we will pay BellSouth, in addition to other consideration, \$430.0 million in cash.
+In connection with the proposed BellSouth transaction, we will issue approximately 9.1 million shares of our common stock and pay BellSouth \$430.0 million in cash.
 We have deposited \$50.0 million in an escrow account pending the first closing of the transaction, which we funded through a loan agreement we entered into on March 15, 1999.
 We expect to use a portion of the net proceeds of our proposed debt and equity offerings to finance this transaction.